MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/roadmap.md

 Release details, including backlog items, can be found on the [GitHub milestone pages](https://github.com/Microsoft/MixedRealityToolkit-Unity/milestones).
 The complete set of open issues can also be found on [GitHub](https://github.com/microsoft/MixedRealityToolkit-Unity/issues).

-> When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will update to the LTS release.
-Although the Mixed Reality Toolkit runs on the latest non-beta (ex: 2021.2) tech branch version of Unity, version 2021.2 is not officially supported.
+> When Unity releases an LTS (Long Term Support) product, Mixed Reality Toolkit will update to the LTS release.
+Although Mixed Reality Toolkit runs on the latest non-beta (ex: 2021.2) tech branch version of Unity, version 2021.2 is not officially supported.

 ## Mixed Reality Toolkit (MRTK) roadmap